lois2inn/surfs_up/README.md

 ## Results
 - Pandas, SQLAlchemy ORM and Matplotlib modules are used extensively to generate the results.

-### Precipitation Details for Oahu :
+### Precipitation Analysis:

 - During 23 Aug 2016 and 23 Aug 2017, months like April, May, August, September have higher amounts of precipitation than others.
 - Sep 2016 shows the day with highest precipitation of 6.7 inches.
 - Precipitation was observed 2021 times in that time period.
+Looking at the mean precipitation, it can ve concluded that Oahu has many sunny days compared to rainy days.
 <table align="center">
 <tr>
 <td><img src="Resources/Prcp_Oahu.png" width="400"/></td>